 Everyone knows how to flex their arm or chest muscles, for example.
 But tensing your PC or BC muscle isn’t something you exactly do in front of the mirror, and the visible results are far more subtle anyway.

-If this still doesn’t make sense, there are other ways to be sure you’re using the right muscles.
-Take a look at this separate explanation of how to locate your PC muscle.
-You can head on over there and then come back when it seems clear to you.
+If this still doesn’t make sense, there are other ways to be sure you’re using the right muscle.
+Take a quick look at my explanation of how to locate your PC muscle if you like and then come back.

 Aren’t there different types of kegels?

-When you see the training program you will notice that there are different ways of exercising your PC muscles.
-You are still using the same muscle, but just training it in different ways, for example:
+When you see the training program, you’ll notice there are different ways types of kegel exercises.
+You’re still using the same muscle, but just training it in different ways, for example:

-- Quick pumps or squeezes – this is where you contract, or squeeze the muscle fast and then release.
+- Quick pumps or squeezes – when you contract or squeeze the muscle fast and then release.
 You can then do lots of these in quick succession.

-- Holds – this is where you squeeze the muscles and don’t let go for a certain amount of time.
+- Holds – contract the muscles and don’t let go for a certain amount of time.

-- Reverse kegels – this is where instead of contracting you actively relax.
-It is almost like the pushing feeling you would have when squeezing out urine, or even a number two.
-More on that later though.
+- Reverse kegels – instead of contracting, you actively relax.
+It’s almost like the pushing feeling you would have when squeezing out urine, or even a number two.
+More on that later.